pierrediedhiou/cybersecurity-journey/glossary.md

 - **Zero-Day** — A vulnerability unknown to the software vendor with no available patch
 - **Zsh** (Z Shell) — Default shell on modern Macs, similar to Bash
+- **Zombie Scan** — Another name for the Idle scan, uses an idle host to relay scan probes to hide the attacker's real IP address

 ## Linux File Commands Reference
 - `echo "password123" > passwords` — Overwrites the file "passwords" with